syedahmedjamil/tdd-practitioners-example/README.md

 # About
-Solution code for the article "TDD - A Practitioners Example"
+Solution code for the article "TDD - A Practitioner's Example"